4722794/translation/README.md

 # LRschedule Branch

-- In this commit, I've added layernorm in the encoder and skip connections in the decoder
+- In this commit, I'm optimizing on the current model.

-- The previous commit showed great promise as I added dropouts, so I am encouraged to experiment further
+Current progress
+- Change in bleu score computation
+- Ran one iteration with a pretrained model

+Pending
+- introduce sweeps